OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 $ cycyript
 cy#
 ```
 To inject into a running process, we need to first find out the process ID (PID).
-We can run “cycript -p” with the PID to inject cycript into the process.
+We can run "cycript -p" with the PID to inject cycript into the process.
 To illustrate we will inject into springboard.

 ```bash
 $ ps -ef | grep SpringBoard
 501 78 1 0 0:00.00 ??
 0:10.57 /System/Library/CoreServices/SpringBoard.app/SpringBoard
 $ ./cycript -p 78
 cy#
 ```

 We have injected cycript into SpringBoard, lets try to trigger an alert message on SpringBoard with cycript.

 ```bash
 cy# alertView = [[UIAlertView alloc] initWithTitle:@"OWASP MSTG" message:@"Mobile Security Testing Guide"  delegate:nil cancelButtonitle:@"OK" otherButtonTitles:nil]
 #"<UIAlertView: 0x1645c550; frame = (0 0; 0 0); layer = <CALayer: 0x164df160>>"